peterjuskiewicz/graphics-animation/README.md

 ## Movement

-To animate objects I've used glTranslatef, glRotatef methods encapsuled in glPushMatrix and glPopMatrix methods.
+To animate objects I've used glTranslatef, glRotatef methods encapsulated in glPushMatrix and glPopMatrix methods.

 ## Morphism